 The Waldorf Hotel

-The Waldorf Hotel is a grand Edwardian Grade II Listed building and an established feature in the architectural heritage and character of Aldwych.
-As Architect and Interior Designer our contemporary design set out to restore and enhance The Waldorf Hotel’s historic splendour.
+The Waldorf Hotel is a grand Edwardian Grade II listed building and an established feature in the architectural heritage and character of Aldwych.
+As architect and interior designer, our contemporary design set out to restore and enhance The Waldorf Hotel’s historic splendor.

-The most significant part of our design was the installation of a clear glass façade that dramatically changed the hotels street presence, providing a much-needed view into the hotel.
-This frontage has improved The Waldorf’s outlook enormously and given The Waldorf more prominence, resulting in increased footfall in the hotel.
+The installation of a clear glass façade drastically improved The Waldorf Hotel's street presence, activating the public realm whilst providing a much-needed view into the hotel.
+The enhanced frontage has enormously improved the iconic destination's outlook and street prominence, resulting in a much-increased footfall in the hotel.

 Client: Royal Bank of Scotland | Services: Architecture; Interior Design | Size: Public areas only